Choosing a .NET Console UI Library

 • IDE-like tools -- LazyDotIDE is a working .NET IDE built entirely on SharpConsoleUI, proving the framework handles complex, multi-window applications.

 • Embedded terminal + UI -- TerminalControl gives you a real PTY-backed terminal emulator inside a window, alongside your UI controls.
-Unique in the .NET ecosystem.
+Rare in the .NET ecosystem.

 • Spectre.Console integration -- use [red bold]markup[/] in every control, and embed any IRenderable (Tables, Charts, BarCharts) as a windowed control.
 Extends Spectre.Console rather than replacing it.